4 Cool Sites To See in Carlton

-Walking distance from the city centre of Melbourne is the iconic area of Carlton.
-This historic inner city suburb is one of the oldest parts of Melbourne.
-It dates from the beginning of the Victorian gold rush era in 1851 and is definitely a favourite part of Melbourne.
+Walking distance from the city centre of Melbourne is the iconic suburb of Carlton.
+This historic area is one of the oldest parts of Melbourne.
+It dates from the beginning of the Victorian gold rush era in 1851 and is definitely one of my favourite parts of Melbourne.
 There is so much to love here for locals like myself, as well as tourists.
-So I’m recommending 4 really cool sites for you to visit in Carlton that are very popular.
+So I’m recommending 4 really cool sites for you to see in Carlton that are very popular.

 1. Melbourne Museum